melvin-mancini/Multitasking-RealTime-Arduino-System/README.md

 ### <a name="About-this-project"></a> About this project
 Thanks to ARTe it has been possible to implement a system in which there are 3 periodic processes.
 Each of them has a given priority and is managed according to a real time scheduler algorithm made available by the ERIKA operating system.
 Processes, when they are running, handle different activities.
 A process for managing every 3 milliseconds the acquisition of the distance through the sensor HC-SR04.
+When an obstacle is placed at a distance of less than 10 cm, an "alarm" LED lights up.
 Another process for flashing a LED every 7 milliseconds.
 A final process to read the temperature returned by the LM35 sensor expressed in degrees Celsius.
+If the temperature exceeds 23 degrees Celsius then a warning LED is switched on.
 All processes are managed in real time mode.
+The system is efficient and effective with responsive response times.

 ## <a name="How-to-use"></a> How to use
 ### <a name="ARTe-installation"></a> ARTe installation